FunGeST/pyRNA/README.md

 `-A reads_to_dataframe` will generate a dataframe comprising an extraction of the bam file restricted to reads overlapping the specified region.
 The output file will include the reads but also other fields from the bam file like CIGAR string, MAPQ score etc.

 `-A write_reads` will generate a dataframe comprising only the sequences of reads overlapping the specified region.
-This file can be easily explored manually to spot abnormal reads.
+This file can be easily explored visually to spot abnormal reads.

 `-A splicing_analysis` will compute and print the number of abnormal reads corroborating the predicted splicing alteration (specified in -E), the total number of reads at the locus and the proportion of abnormal reads.